ANALYTICS SOLUTIONS2025-10-27

 Time series monitors trends over time, making it one of the most valuable applications.

-One needs all the crucial data from the past to forecast the future, and a time series visualization dashboard tells where your enterprise is and where it could potentially go.
+One needs all the important historical data to forecast the future, and a time-series visualization dashboard shows where your enterprise is and where it could go.

 From taking information from an Excel spreadsheet and turning it into bars or graphs, data visualization has also come a long way beyond this static output.

-The earlier static data visualization methods lacked interactivity, and hence, they were unable to adapt with time.
+Earlier static data visualization methods lacked interactivity and thus were unable to adapt over time.

 These were used to convey specific data to a store, making them best for less complex presentations.
 An example would be an infographic.

-On the other hand, interactive data visualization helps change the graphical representations of data.
+On the other hand, interactive data visualization helps change how data is graphically represented.

-They can do this by using interactive tools that modify the parameters of data visualization, enabling a user to do one or all of the following: see more details, gain deeper insights, or ask additional questions about the presented data.
+They can do this by using interactive tools that adjust data visualization parameters, enabling users to see more details, gain deeper insights, or ask additional questions about the data.

-Unlike earlier years, today, open-source projects as well as programming languages like JAVA have made interactive visualization more accessible.
+Unlike earlier years, today open-source projects and programming languages like Java have made interactive visualization more accessible.

-Whether static, interactive, or time series, you need to think carefully about which type of visualization best suits your project before finalizing one.
+Whether static, interactive, or time series, you need to carefully consider which type of visualization best suits your project before finalizing.
 The arbitrary choice is of no help.

-If time is a significant factor, you need to deploy time-series data visualization.
+If time is a major factor, you need to deploy time-series data visualization.
 Here, you can map data points against intervals of time.
-Each point equals the time and quantity that have to be measured.
+Each point corresponds to the time and quantity to be measured.

-On an x-y graph, Y is used to plot an increase in time, while the vertical axis has the values of the variable being measured.
+On an x-y graph, Y is used to plot time, while the vertical axis shows the values of the variable being measured.
 These charts are used to lock in on a trend or understand how a metric has changed over time.

 What is Time Series Data Visualization?